shivendushukre/BlogAppApis/README.md

 The user is authenticated using JWT (JSON Web Token) token and then allowed to access APIs.

-Tech stack- Java, Springboot, Spring security, Swagger UI (for documentation), JWT authentication, MySQL.
+Tech stack- Java, Springboot, Spring security, Swagger UI (for documentation), JWT authentication, MySQL, Postman.